You are here because you have a question or two on DStv extra view. So, I took some time to describe the idea of DStv Xtraview in detail.

 First, connect the coaxial cable of each decoder to the smart LNB.
 If you have recent or newer decoder models then use the uni-cable ports on the smart LNB.
 Otherwise, if you have old decoder models then you can use the universal port.
 Remember Explora decoders use the uni-cable ports.
 HD decoders can use both uni-cable and universal ports.

-However, if you are using a smart LNB you don’t need a heartbeat cable.
-Here is why: all new decoders can send and receive the heartbeat through the smart LNB.
-This type of decoder setup is known as UniView.
+If you are using a smart LNB then you don’t need to connect a heartbeat cable between the decoders.
+Here is why: all new decoders can send and receive the heartbeat through the DStv smart LNB or smart switch.
+This type of decoder set up is known as UniView.
 So, don’t be surprised when you see decoders that do not have an RF-out port at the back.